Tennessee Lady Volunteers cross country

-The Tennessee Volunteers women's cross country program represents the University of Tennessee (UT) located in Knoxville, Tennessee.
+The Tennessee Lady Volunteers cross country program represents the University of Tennessee (UT) located in Knoxville, Tennessee.
 The women's program competes in the National Collegiate Athletic Association (NCAA) Division I and the Southeastern Conference (SEC).
 The women's cross country team officially started in 1974.

 Along with all other UT women's sports teams, it used the nickname "Lady Volunteers" (or the short form "Lady Vols") until the 2015–16 school year, when the school dropped the "Lady" prefix from the nicknames of all women's teams except in basketball.
 The “Lady Vol” name returned in 2017.

 Team history

 The Tennessee Lady Volunteers women's cross country program began competing in 1974 and within three years reached their first AIAW Championship Tournament appearance.
 The Lady Vols won their first SEC title in 1983 and finished fourth in the NCAA Tournament.
-Their first head coach was Terry Crawford (1974-1983), who proved to be one of the best in program history.
-Crawford led the Lady Vols to 3 AIAW Championship appearances, two NCAA Championship appearances, two regional titles, an SEC Championship, and most notably a program high 4th place finish at the 1983 NCAA Championships.
+Their first head coach was Terry Crawford (1974–1983), who proved to be one of the best in program history.
+Crawford led the Lady Vols to 3 AIAW Championship appearances, two NCAA Championship appearances, two regional titles, an SEC Championship, and most notably a program high 4th-place finish at the 1983 NCAA Championships.
 Since 2010, the program has struggled to maintain its prior success.
 Overall, they have failed to record a top 3 SEC finish since 2009, and have failed to qualify for the NCAA Championships in every season since 2006.

 J.J.
 Clark Era

 The most successful coach historically for the Lady Volunteers was J. J. Clark who won three straight conference titles from 2003 to 2005.
-He came to UT after 10 seasons as the head coach of the Florida Gators women's cross country team from 1992-2002.
+He came to UT after 10 seasons as the head coach of the Florida Gators women's cross country team from 1992 to 2002.
 Under his guidance the Tennessee's Lady Vols won four straight NCAA regionals, and made a program-record five consecutive NCAA Championship appearances.
 Additionally, Clark is the winningest coach in program history, and won 3 SEC Women's Coach of the Year awards at UT (2003, 2004, 2005).
 Under Clark 14 female cross country athletes won 31 All-South Region awards and 23 All-SEC honors.
 Besides his 5 team appearances in the NCAA Championships, Clark saw individuals Jackie Areson (2008, 2009, 2010), Sarah Bowman (2008), Brittany Sheffery (2011), and Katie Van Horn (2009, 2010).
 His earlier successes wained as he failed to guide the Lady Vols back to the NCAA Championships in each of his final 7 seasons, and failed to record a Top 5 SEC finish in his final 4 XC seasons.